You can also install MapProxy inside an existing OSGeo4W installation.

 Read Dependency details for more information about all dependencies.

-PIL and PyYAML are installed automatically by easy_install.
+Pillow and PyYAML are installed automatically by easy_install.

 Since libproj4 is generally not available on a Windows system, you will also need to install the Python package pyproj.